St Simons Island: an ideal family escape

 Tip: even if you’re not staying on the beach, take time to visit the King and Prince and Echo Restaurant for at least one meal, as they’ve nailed southern coastal cooking and have the most awesome and diverse menu to suit any member of the family.

-The Spirit Trees – when we first heard about the spirit trees we thought it was a reference to a native or wiccan belief or lore.
+When we first heard about the spirit trees we thought it was a reference to a native or Wiccan belief or lore.
 Nope.
 It’s in reference to the trees used for building the mighty ships that sailed out of St Simons Island, which were oaks, and now there are many oaks with somber faces carved into them, as symbols of mourning for the many lives lost at sea.
 The carvings are beautiful and a wonderful memorial.
 And the trees they’re in are dripping with our favorite, more Spanish moss.

 Tip: explain to kids ahead of time what you’re going to see, because for a kid the tree spirits might seem a bit creepy.
 Our son wouldn’t go near them, but we thought they were cool.